sergei-mironov/litrepl/docs/installation.md

 The Github repository hosts the Litrepl tool, a standalone command-line application and an interface plugin for the Vim editor.
-The author's preferred installation method is using Nix, but if you choose not to use it, you'll need to install one or both components separately.
+The author's preferred installation method is using Nix, if you choose not to use it, you'll need to install one or both components separately.
 Below, we outline several common installation methods.

 For the installation of Litrepl Vim plugin, which is also a part of the project,